Microsoft Entra ID vs UserLock comparison

 Microsoft Entra ID vs. UserLock

-Microsoft Entra ID is ranked 1st in Authentication Systems with 190 reviews while UserLock is ranked 21st in Authentication Systems.
+Microsoft Entra ID is ranked 1st in Authentication Systems with 190 reviews while UserLock is ranked 20th in Authentication Systems.
 Microsoft Entra ID is rated 8.6, while UserLock is rated 10.0.
-The top reviewer of Microsoft Entra ID writes "Allows users to authenticate from home and has excellent integrations in a simple, stable solution".
+The top reviewer of Microsoft Entra ID writes "Saves us time and money and features Conditional Access policies, SSPR, and MFA".
 On the other hand, the top reviewer of UserLock writes "Affordable, easy to use, and integrates well with Active Directory".
-Microsoft Entra ID is most compared with Microsoft Intune, Google Cloud Identity, CyberArk Privileged Access Manager, Cisco Duo and Yubico YubiKey, whereas UserLock is most compared with Cisco Duo, Fortinet FortiAuthenticator, Silverfort, AlertEnterprise Enterprise Guardian and Aruba ClearPass.
+Microsoft Entra ID is most compared with Microsoft Intune, Google Cloud Identity, CyberArk Privileged Access Manager, Ping Identity Platform and Okta Workforce Identity, whereas UserLock is most compared with Cisco Duo, Fortinet FortiAuthenticator, Silverfort, AlertEnterprise Enterprise Guardian and Aruba ClearPass.
 See our Microsoft Entra ID vs. UserLock report.

 See our list of best Authentication Systems vendors and best Access Management vendors.